 Core Content

-• Input filtering: Prevent prompt injection
+• Input Filtering: Prevent malicious prompt injection

-• Cost control: Monitor token consumption, set budget limits, and prevent abuse
+• Cost Control: Monitor token consumption, set budget limits, and prevent abuse

-Key Challenges:
+Core Challenges:

 Architecture Design: